 3. USAGE AND ACCESS RIGHTS

 3.1 Eligibility to Use.
-You represent and warrant that you are: (a) of legal age (18 years of age or older or otherwise of legal age in your resident jurisdiction) and competent to agree to these Terms; and (b) you (or your Authorized Users, as applicable) are not and will not when using the Site be located in, under the control of, or a national or resident of an embargoed country and are not a prohibited end user under Export Control Laws (as defined in Section 12.3).
+You represent and warrant that you are: (a) of legal age (18 years of age or older or otherwise of legal age in your resident jurisdiction) and competent to agree to these Terms; and (b) you (or your Authorized Users, as applicable) are not and will not when using the Site be located in, under the control of, or a national or resident of a U.S. embargoed country or territory and are not a prohibited end user under Export Control Laws (as defined in Section 12.3).
 You acknowledge that you are not permitted to use the Site if you cannot make these representations.
 If DocuSign has previously prohibited you from accessing the Site or using the DocuSign Services, you are not permitted to access the Site or use the DocuSign Services.
 If you are agreeing to these Terms on behalf of an organization or entity, you represent and warrant that you are authorized to agree to these Terms on that organization or entity’s behalf and bind them to these Terms (in which case, the references to "you" and "your" in these Terms, except for in this sentence, refer to that organization or entity).

 3.2 Limited License.
 Upon your acceptance of these Terms, we grant you a limited, non-exclusive and non-transferable license to access and use the Site for your internal business purposes and only as expressly permitted in these Terms and any applicable paid Customer plan that enables registration of an Account for the use of a DocuSign Service (“Subscription Plan”) when applicable.
 You shall not use or permit use of the Site for any illegal purpose or in any manner inconsistent with the provisions of these Terms.
-If you are or become a direct competitor to DocuSign, you may not access or use the DocuSign Services without DocuSign’s explicit, advance, written consent, and then only for the purposes authorized in writing.
+If you are or become a direct competitor of DocuSign, you may not access or use the DocuSign Services without DocuSign’s explicit, advance, written consent, and then only for the purposes authorized in writing.
 Except as otherwise restricted by these Terms, DocuSign grants you permission on a non-exclusive, non-transferable, limited basis to display, copy, and download content and materials on the Site provided that you: (a) retain all copyright and other proprietary notices on the content and materials; (b) use them solely for personal or internal, non-commercial use or in accordance with any applicable Subscription Plan; and (c) do not modify them in any way.
 Each discrete Subscription Plan includes restrictions and requirements that outline the features that Customer will be able to access.
 Any violation by you of the license provisions contained in this Section 3 may result in the immediate termination of your right to use the Site, as well as potential liability for copyright infringement or other claims depending on the circumstances.

 4.1 Intellectual Property.
 The Site contains materials that are proprietary and are protected by copyright laws, international treaty provisions, trademarks, service marks, and other intellectual property laws and treaties.

 4.1.1 The Site is also protected as a collective work or compilation under copyright and other laws and treaties.
 You agree to abide by all applicable copyright and other laws, as well as any additional copyright notices or restrictions contained on the Site.
-You acknowledge that the Site contains original works that have been developed, compiled, prepared, revised, selected, and arranged by DocuSign and others through the application of methods and standards of judgment developed and applied through the expenditure of substantial time, effort, and money and constitutes valuable intellectual property of DocuSign and such others.
-All present and future rights in and to trade secrets, patents, designs, copyrights, trademarks, database rights, service marks, know-how, and other intellectual property or other proprietary rights of any type, Documentation, any improvements, design contributions, or derivative works thereto, and any knowledge or processed related thereto, including rights in and to all applications and registrations relating to the Site shall, as between you and DocuSign, at all times be and remain the sole and exclusive property of DocuSign.
+You acknowledge that the Site contains original works that have been developed, compiled, prepared, revised, selected, and arranged by DocuSign and others through the application of methods and standards of judgment developed and applied through the expenditure of substantial time, effort, and money and which constitute valuable intellectual property of DocuSign and such others.
+All present and future rights in and to trade secrets, patents, designs, copyrights, trademarks, database rights, service marks, know-how, and other intellectual property or other proprietary rights of any type, Documentation, any improvements, design contributions, or derivative works thereto, and any knowledge or process related thereto, including rights in and to all applications and registrations relating to the Site, shall, as between you and DocuSign, at all times be and remain the sole and exclusive property of DocuSign.

-4.1.2 The trademarks, logos, taglines and service marks displayed on the Site (collectively, the “Trademarks”) are registered and unregistered Trademarks of DocuSign and others.
-The Trademarks may not generally be used in any advertising or publicity, or otherwise to indicate DocuSign's sponsorship of or affiliation with any product, service, event or organization without DocuSign's prior express written permission.
+4.1.2 The trademarks, logos, taglines, and service marks displayed on the Site (collectively, the “Trademarks”) are registered and unregistered Trademarks of DocuSign and others.
+The Trademarks may not generally be used in any advertising or publicity, or otherwise to indicate DocuSign's sponsorship of or affiliation with any product, service, event, or organization without DocuSign's prior express written permission.
 DocuSign acknowledges the Trademarks of other organizations for their respective products or services mentioned on the Site.
 Any rights not expressly granted in these Terms or on the IP Pages are reserved by DocuSign, Inc. Other than as provided in these Terms or in the IP Pages (https://www.docusign.com/IP) incorporated herein by reference, your use of the Trademarks, or any other DocuSign content, is strictly prohibited.

 4.2 Software Use Restrictions.
 Software available for downloading through the Site or third-party websites or applications (the “Software”) is the copyrighted work of DocuSign and third-party providers.
 Use of the Software is governed by these Terms.
 Unauthorized reproduction or distribution of the Software is expressly prohibited by law, and may result in civil and criminal penalties.
 Violators may be prosecuted.